Spontaneous wave formation in stochastic self-driven particle systems: Stability analysis

 \section{Stability analysis}

-In this section we investigate the long-time behaviour of the mean $\mathbb{E}[ X(t) ]$, the limiting distribution $X(\infty)$, and finally invariant measures for the Markovian dynamics.
-Such analysis crucially relies on the spectra of $A$ and $B$ which are, therefore, investigated first. \begin{proposition} The matrix $A$ is diagonalizable with eigenvalues
+In this section we investigate the long-time behaviour of the mean $\mathbb{E}[Z(t)]$, the limiting distribution of $Z(\infty)$, and finally invariant measures for the Markovian dynamics.
+The results show that the process converges to a unique invariant measure which is on average a space homogeneous solution.
+However at the second order, the structure of the correlation functions and the presence of oscillating patterns allow to explain the presence of traffic waves.
+Such analysis crucially relies on the spectra of $A$ and $B$ which are, therefore, investigated first.